How to Use This Calculator

 Account for Matchup Dynamics

 Factor in how each team's offensive and defensive strengths align.
-A high-scoring offense against a top defense might lead to a lower total than suggested by raw averages, or vice-versa, influencing the effective standard deviation.
+A high-scoring offense against a top defense might lead to a lower total than suggested by raw averages, which would affect your standard deviation inputs.

 Unpacking Over/Under Probabilities in Sports Analytics